 How we treat each other, our visitors and our business partners has been codified in our statutes:

-- We are adept at animal welfare.
+- We are experts of animal welfare.
 Their protection is our mandate.

 - We are perfect hosts.
 We provide one-of-a-kind experiences for our guests.

-- We represent thematic exhibition.
+- We represent the concept of thematic exhibitions.
 Attention to detail is our hallmark.

 - We work together - professional, appreciative, goal-oriented.